kylinsystems/kbs-docker-allinone/README.md

-# KBS Docker All-in-One On-Premises Suite
+# KBS Docker All-in-One On-Premise Suite
 The all-in-one package to build and run KBS-iDempiere in Docker

-## How to Install, Uninstall and Update in Docker Desktop
+## How to Install, Uninstall and Update in Docker Desktop (only support Windows x64 platform, @todo@ for Linux)
 * Install KBS:
     * `kbs-setup.bat|sh`
 * Uninstall KBS: